Aakanksha77/MiniJSProjects/README.md

 About:
 The project is Todo App.

-The task in it are saved in you local storage.
+-The task in it are saved in you local storage.

 Link:
 [🔗 Todo App](https://aakanksha77.github.io/MiniJSProjects/TodoList/)